Rabbi Lawrence Englander

 Rabbi Lawrence Englander is a child of our congregation.
 He grew up, was confirmed and learned as a student rabbi from Temple Sinai.
-In July 2014, Rabbi Englander retired form Solel Congregation, of which he is the founding rabbi and served there since its inception in 1973, and renewed his connection with Temple.
+In July 2014, Rabbi Englander retired from Solel Congregation, of which he is the founding rabbi and served there since its inception in 1973, and renewed his connection with Temple.

 Rabbi Englander received his Honours B.A. degree from York University in 1970.
 He then attended Hebrew Union College-Jewish Institute of Religion, receiving ordination as rabbi in 1975.